 Two tracks I have already mentioned that really work for me at that is “Road to nowhere” by Talking Heads and “Ain’t nobody” by Chaka Khan.
 I was a massive Talking Heads fan and I still listen to their albums now.

-Also worth mentioning are the following tracks “Dancing in the dark” another song by Bruce Springstein but sung by Tom Odell.
-Tom is accompanied by a piano on this track and unlike the original is a ballad and sang with great emotion and made me appreciate the words behind the music.
+Also worth mentioning are the following tracks “Dancing in the dark” another song by Bruce Springsteen but sung by Tom Odell.
+Tom is accompanied by a piano on this track and unlike the original is a ballad sung with great emotion which made me appreciate the words behind the music.

-There a great cover of (Feels like) heaven by Fiction Factory and sung by the Manic Street Preachers.
-Also Madonna’s “Like a prayer” which is sung by All Saints, they capture the feeling of the song and lyrics and in my mind did a better job on it than Madonna herself (controversial!).
+There is a great cover of (Feels like) heaven by Fiction Factory and sung by the Manic Street Preachers.
+Also, Madonna’s “Like a prayer” which is sung by All Saints, captures the feeling of the song and lyrics and in my mind did a better job on it than Madonna herself (controversial!).

-The other tracks that I thought were brilliant was “All night long” sung by Jack Savoretti, “Wonderful Life” sung by Turin Brakes.
-“Sign your name” which was originally sung by Terence Trent D’arby (who had an incredible voice) and on this album sung by another artist who also has three names, Corinne Bailey Rae, who does an equally good job on this track.
+The other tracks that I thought were brilliant were “All night long” sung by Jack Savoretti, and “Wonderful Life” sung by Turin Brakes.
+“Sign your name” was originally sung by Terence Trent D’arby (who had an incredible voice) and on this album sung by another artist who also has three names, Corinne Bailey Rae, who does an equally good job on this track.

 As I said there are 36 tracks on this album and if I was to list them all you would either be reading this for ages or fall asleep on me.

 What didn’t work for me